12 things to plan for before you even think of launching a Kickstarter board game campaign

 Around 6 months prior to launch, set up an email service provider.
 Mailchimp is a free service that many new creators utilize.

 You’ll also want to create a landing page, which allows you to capture a potential customer’s email address.
-Here is the one I used for Relics of Rajavihara as an example.
+Here is the one I used for Relics of Rajavihara as an example (note that it has been updated since the campaign, so the wording has changed from being about the upcoming Kickstarter campaign to being notified about updates).

 You will notice it contains a header, details of what you’ll get when you sign up, a “hero image” showcasing the game, my company logo, and a clear call-to-action (CTA), which asks them to join.
 Once they input their details and click that button, they will be able to enter their name and email address, which feeds into my email service provider.
 They also get an automated welcome email once they join.